Finding and Working With a Media Headhunter

 A media headhunter might find you, but it's more likely you'll need to do the legwork and find them (unless, of course, you're at that point in your career where you can command a high six-figure salary).

 While it's ideal to work with someone in our area so you can meet face-to-face, don't shy away from those outside your immediate geographic area.
 Narrow your search by looking for a media headhunter with positions that not only appeal to you but are in your designated area.

 Another way a media headhunter might find you is if you submit an application in response to a job posting online, which is often the case with LinkedIn.
 Many companies, especially the large ones, only hire employees through a headhunter.
 You may submit your resume online and think it's going directly to the organization's HR department but it's actually going to the headhunter they hired whose job it is to weed out the best candidates

 What a Media Headhunter can do for You

 Similar to a media careers counselor, who helps people figure out what it is they want to do, a media headhunter can offer advice on your job search and give you tips about your resume.
 The value of working with a media headhunter is that you have a skilled professional aware of job openings (ones that you're probably unaware of) and they'll help you get a job, for free.

 How to Prepare for Your First Meeting

 Your first meeting with a media headhunter is no different than a job interview.
-While your headhunter meeting will feel more like you're on equal grounds, you still need to comport yourself with the utmost professionalism, i.e. dress the part and be prepared to answer the kind of questions you'd be asked on a job interview.
+While your headhunter meeting will feel more like you're on equal grounds, you still need to comport yourself with the utmost professionalism.
+Dress the part and be prepared to answer the kind of questions you'd be asked on a job interview.

-It's imperative you make a good impression on the headhunter because (initially) they're the ones standing between you and the organization you want to work for.
+It's imperative you make a good impression with the headhunter because (initially) he's the one standing between you and the organization you want to work for.